henritomas/henritomas.github.io/README.md

 _Role: Researcher_

 The CitySim PH project aims to create a simulated environment for training self-driving vehicles and UAVs to navigate around urban streets in the Philippines.
-This project is currently on hold.
+My role was to establish the groundwork for this project by building the simulator using open-source software and framework.
+The sample shown below is using said simulator for generating an image dataset with steering wheel angle of the car as the ground truth.

 ![CitySim Demo](./images/citysim-demo.gif)